 Howard Barker works to engage, educate, and support the South Bay community for Clear Recovery Center.
 He is focused on spreading education and awareness on issues surrounding mental health and substance abuse as well as helping families navigate the difficult waters of getting a loved one help.
 Howard has spent the past 7 years working with young adults and their families, being a support during times of crisis.

-Emily Pedersen holds a Master’s degree in Education and a Master of Public Health degree with a certificate in health inequities from Johns Hopkins University.
+Alex Salman is the Director Virtual Programming at Clear Recovery Center.
+He holds a Master’s degree in Business Administration and a Master of Public Health degree from Johns Hopkins University.

 Michael Joly is the CEO of Clear Recovery Center, with over 20 years of experience in addiction and mental health recovery.
 Mike has devoted his entire career to helping individuals and their families heal and recover from substance abuse and co-occurring disorders.